 - Valid I-94 with “Class of Admission” indicating “J-1” or “J-2” and “Admit Until Date” indicating a valid date or “D/S”.

-U.S. immigration law states that failure to maintain a certain level of health insurance coverage will result in the termination of your J-1 status.
+- The Department of State requires that health insurance meets specific requirements, which are detailed on this page.
 Proof of health insurance is required at the time of your SEVIS Check-In with OISS and if/when you request an extension of your J-1 program.
+To update your health insurance information, you must log into UCSBGlobal and submit the Scholar Information Update - Insurance form.

 - You are no longer eligible to engage in any employment or academic activities.